How you can (and why you should) fight Islamophobia

 Having more Muslims take up Scouting – while a great thing in making sure more young people are accessing opportunities they wouldn’t necessarily otherwise have – also means more people experiencing microaggressions and discrimination.
 That can be in the form of prejudicial comments made about our groups, concern and reluctance over adjusting Scouts to make it accessible, or enhanced scrutiny over our planned activities, making us feel like we have to prove we’re not ‘up to no good’.

 Of course, some of these experiences come from a place of ignorance rather than prejudice.
-But we’re living in times where to claim ignorance is both a privilege and a choice, one that I and many others like me don’t have.
+But we’re living in times when to claim ignorance is both a privilege and a choice, one that I and many others like me don’t have.

 Despite this daily struggle, I remain hopeful that we can dismantle Islamophobia by simply talking to one another, getting to know each other, and breaking down barriers.
 I want you to ask yourself, how many Muslims do you actually know?